influenzanet/api/readme.md

 ### Requirements:
 Protobuffer tool 'protoc' has to be installed.
-On mac, one way is to use homebrew ('brew install protobuf') Additionally, install go compiler with 'go get -u github.com/golang/protobuf/protoc-gen-go' And add it to the PATH varible in .bash_profile for example.
+On mac, one way is to use homebrew ('brew install protobuf') Additionally, install go compiler with 'go get -u github.com/golang/protobuf/protoc-gen-go' And add it to the PATH variable in .bash_profile for example.

 ## Install
 Install it into the appropriate go path